codeForSaif/ToDoListAzure/README.md

 # [Part 2]: Setup the C# Project
 1. Download this project if you haven't already (your should have in Part 1, step 9 though).
-2. Build the project.
+2. Open two solutions (ToDoListAngular and ToDoListAPI folders each contain a .sln file).
+Build each of the solutions.
-3. Set the ToDoListDataAPI project as the Startup Project.
+3. Go to the ToDoListDataAPI solution..
 4. Run the project.
 5. Add "/swagger" to the end of your URL if it is not already there, you should see a page like this:
       ![Alt text](/Images/Part2/01.png?raw=true "Swagger main page")